twofingerrightclick/svdoever.github.io/src/pages/Sitecore_93_Uninstall_SIA_Installed_Site.md

   Sitecore-InstallConfiguration_1581641373.txt:710:[SitecoreXP0_CreateWebsite]:[Create] habitathomesc.dev.local
   Sitecore-InstallConfiguration_1585527079.txt:725:[SitecoreXP0_CreateWebsite]:[Create] sxastyleguidesc.dev.local
   ```
-6. Run the uninstall script using `.\Sitecore-Uninstall-SIA.ps1` to uninstall the latest installed Sitecore site, or with `-SIALogFIle "$env:USERPROFILE\sitecore.installassistant\Sitecore-InstallConfiguration_1585527079.txt"` to uninstall a specific Sitecore site
+6. Run the uninstall script using `.\Sitecore-Uninstall-SIA.ps1` to uninstall the latest installed Sitecore site, or with `-SIALogFile "$env:USERPROFILE\sitecore.installassistant\Sitecore-InstallConfiguration_1585527079.txt"` to uninstall a specific Sitecore site
 7. Have your **SQLServer** (`localhost` in my case), **SqlAdminUser** (`sa` in my case), and **SqlAdminPassword** ready, make sure you are uninstalling the right site and GO!

 Please do this at your own risk:-)

+Note that you can remove the SIA log file and corresponding files with the same number after you successfully removed your site.
+Don't remove the remaining log files, you need them for new uninstalls.